Cloudflare

 A Fragmented Visualization Ecosystem

 Cloudflare's analytics ecosystem had evolved organically across multiple teams.
-By the time I joined the Design Systems team, there were five separate design systems in use across analytics experiences; each built independently, with no shared foundation, no consistent interaction patterns, and no unified approach to data visualization.
+By the time I joined Cloudflare, there were five separate design systems in use across analytics experiences.
+Each was built independently, with no shared foundation, no consistent interaction patterns, and no unified approach to data visualization.

 Without shared standards, each dashboard introduced its own filtering behaviors, visualization decisions, and interaction patterns.
 Designers repeatedly solved the same UX problems independently, creating inconsistent experiences for users and mounting technical debt for engineers.